Migrant detentions under the first Trump administration: Cases of American citizens detained

 American citizens have been detained on suspicion of being illegal immigrants.

 In March 2019, Customs and Border Protection detained an American brother-and-sister minors while they were travelling to school from Tijuana, Mexico, to San Ysidro, San Diego in the U.S. The 9-year old girl was detained for 32 hours while CBP were processing her identification.
 CBP accused the girl of having "provided inconsistent information during her inspection".
 According to the girl, CBP personnel said that she did not look like the person in her passport picture, and accused her of really being her cousin.
 According to their mother, officers threatened the 14-year old brother with charges of human trafficking and sex trafficking, and made him sign a document alleging that the girl was really his cousin.
 The boy said he did sign the document so that he could see his sister again.
 The Mexican consulate assisted in arranging the release of the siblings.

 In June 2019, an 18-year old American male was detained after CBP stopped a group consisting of himself, his brothers and his friends at a checkpoint in Falfurrias, Texas.
 The teenager's family said that he had given CBP personnel his Texas state identification, a copy of his birth certificate, and his social security card, but that CBP had rejected all of them.
 As a result, the teenager was detained for 23 days.
 He said that he was kept together with 60 other people, had no access to showers, tooth brushing, beds, calls to his family or a calls to a lawyer.
 He also stated he lost 26 pounds as a result of the detention.
 The teenager's 17-year old brother, an illegal immigrant, was also detained, but voluntarily deported himself so that he could inform his family about the situation.
 The teenager is suing the government for the incident.

+On 1 March 2025, The American Civil Liberties Union (ACLU) has filed a lawsuit to block the Trump administration's plan to transfer 10 migrants to Guantanamo Bay, citing poor detention conditions and human rights concerns.
+The migrants, who are from Venezuela, Bangladesh, Pakistan, and Afghanistan, are not deemed high-risk offenders.
+The lawsuit also disputes the ending of former President Biden's "parole" programs for migrants with U.S. sponsors.